ibm-cloud-docs/appid/mfa.md

   ```
   {: codeblock}

-If your {{site.data.keyword.appid_short_notm}} Cloud Directory instance is configured to work with a custom email dispatcher, then MFA uses the same dispatcher to send the one-time code.
-For more information on setting up a custom dispatcher, refer to the [Cloud Directory](/docs/services/appid?topic=appid-cd-messages#cd-custom-email) docs.
+If your {{site.data.keyword.appid_short_notm}} Cloud Directory instance is configured to work with a custom email sender, then MFA uses the same sender to deliver the one-time code.
+For more information, see the [Cloud Directory docs](/docs/services/appid?topic=appid-cd-messages#cd-custom-email).
 {: note}